MehrnazABDN/covid19-analytics/README.md

 - Calculating key metrics such as:
   - Cases and deaths as a percentage of population
   - Deaths as a percentage of total cases
-- Comparing total deaths before and after the onset of COVID-19 vaccination campaigns
-- Analyzing vaccination coverage and vaccination-to-case ratios
-- Creating a curated dataset with relevant health, demographic, and socioeconomic features for downstream analysis

 ## Key Queries and Features